Armed Forces Support

 The Foundation has donated over £180,000 in cash to armed forces and veterans’ charities to date, as well as significant in-kind support.
 Donations have included over £57,000 to veterans’ charity Erskine and £40,000 to ABF The Soldiers’ Charity, as well as donations ranging from £5,000 - £7,500 to many others such as Combat Stress, Poppyscotland, RNRMC, AA Veterans Support and the RAF Benevolent Fund.

-Our Armed Forces Fund selects services-related charities to work with each season and for season 2019/20 the Foundation has chosen to support SSAFA, Erskine, the Coming Home Centre in Govan and Bravehound.
-Thanks to the support of our fans, the Foundation aims to raise £10,000, which will be split equally between the charities.
+Our Armed Forces Fund selects services-related charities to work with each season and for season 2019/20 the Foundation chose to support SSAFA, Erskine, the Coming Home Centre in Govan and Bravehound, and extended that relationship for season 2020/21 owing to the upheaval of the covid-19 pandemic.

 Bravehound provides companion and assistance dogs to veterans living with physical injuries and mental health conditions, including PTSD, anxiety and depression.